2000 MBNA.com 400: Qualifying

 Qualifying was originally scheduled to be split into two rounds.
-First-round qualifying was ran on Friday, September 22m at 1:30 PM EST. Each driver would have one lap to set at time.
+First-round qualifying was run on Friday, September 22m at 1:30 PM EST. Each driver would have one lap to set at time.
 Originally, the first round would lock in the top 25 drivers into the field.
 Second-round qualifying was scheduled to set the rest of the field; however, rain would force the cancellation of the second round, leading the field to be set by qualifying results from the first round.
 Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
 Six spots are awarded by the use of provisionals based on owner's points.
 The seventh is awarded to a past champion who has not otherwise qualified for the race.
 If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

 Jeremy Mayfield, driving for Penske-Kranefuss Racing, would win the pole, setting a time of 22.518 and an average speed of 159.872 mph in the first round.

 Two drivers would fail to qualify.